 Contact centers use metrics that track agent productivity.
-Next to Average Handling Time (AHT), there is Chats per Hour, or Closed Conversations per Hour, Mentions or Messages per Hour.
-But in essence they all plot some productivity metric against the agents 'handling time'.
+Next to Average Handling Time (AHT), there are Chats per Hour, or Closed Conversations per Hour, Mentions or Messages per Hour.
+But in essence, they all plot some productivity metric against the agents 'handling time'.
 We assume that Assisted Text, our metric, will reduce handling time, our customers’ metric.
 But does it?
 What if the agent just gets lazy, or keeps scrolling through options, thus only wasting time before saving it?

 AHT and external factors

-The most straightforward approach would be to plot the AHT and use of Deepdesk over a period of time, and compare.
+The most straightforward approach would be to plot the AHT and use of Deepdesk over a period of time and compare.
 But here is the thing: AHT can vary for multiple reasons: the company just released a new (problematic) product, new agents came in via a different company, there have been network issues, etc. Just the fact that AHT goes up or down, doesn’t mean that Deepdesk did a poor or great job.
 There are just too many external factors.

 Different agents, different performance levels